Diana George, Executive Director

 Donna has been a reliable and wonderful member of the PAWS team since 2003.
 She served as a Cat Care Technician and Adoption Counselor from 2003 until early 2011, providing every aspect of animal care and interaction with the public, veterinary clinic staff, and volunteers.
 Donna was instrumental in initiating our adoption outreach at PetCo in Poulsbo, and has worked many extra volunteer hours as a founding member of the Kitsap Spay/Neuter Council.

-In addition to her duties with the cats in the adoption program, Donna helps coordinate our foster program, Adoption Center scheduling, and our feral cat trap-neuter-release program.
+In addition to her duties with the cats in the adoption program, Donna trains adoption counselors, manages Adoption Center scheduling, and coordinates our feral cat trap-neuter-release program.

 Prior to working for PAWS, Donna worked as a veterinary assistant at Poulsbo Marina Veterinary Clinic, and for 15 years as a computer operator, programmer, and computer specialist for the Internal Revenue Service in Seattle.

 Donna graduated from the ITT Peterson School of Business and has taken courses at Olympic Community College.
 Donna lives in Kingston in the Eglon community.